virgili0/Virgilio/serving/purgatorio/define-the-scope-and-ask-questions/frame-the-problem/frame-the-problem.md

 _Do not underestimate this phase at all_, it is perhaps the most important of any project that wants to achieve success!

-## Prerequisites
-The previous Purgatorio's guides.

-## Time to read
-10 minutes.

 # Index
 - [Recap of ML systems](#Recap-of-ML-systems)